malinkas86/TappableLabelView/README.md

 ## Handling tap events
-Implement the delegate method to handle events.
+Conform the class to `TappableLabelViewDelegate` and implement `didTap` function where events can be handled as shown below..
 ### Parameters
 - tappableLabelView - Relevent `tappableLabelView` which was tapped (in scenarios where multiple tappable label views are used in a single view).
 - text - Tapped text.